 Dominik Hirner recieved the B.Sc. and M.Sc. degrees in Computer Science from the University of Technology Graz, Austria, in 2016 and 2018, respectively.
 During his Master's study he spent two years at the AIT Austrian Institute of Technology.
 There he worked on many customer projects but mainly focused on his work for his master thesis.
 His thesis was part of an industrial light-field camera used for high-speed in-line computation.
 In particular he worked on a Neural-Network that predicted surface normals as well as object classes using their epipolar geometry given by the light-field data.

-His current research interest includes computer vision, image analysis and deep learning.
+His current research interest includes computer vision, image analysis and supervised/unsupervised deep learning.
 In particular, he is dealing with lightweight CNNs for stereo vision and 3D reconstruction using deep learning techniques.

 A full list of my publications can be found in the PURE system of TU Graz.